brettz9/webappfind/README.md

         1. Method (view, edit, etc.) for opening files via webappfind
         1. Optional "hidden" flag (in conjunction with, or only from, AsYouWish?) to embed a hidden DOM window script (use for batch-script-like functionality)
             1. Potentially privileged via AsYouWish, and aware of file path, could, e.g., create 10 copies of a supplied file name in the same directory or some other pipeline
+            1. Allow args to webappfind to avoid adding a window, e.g., for a type to handling .jsbatch files to cause a them to be launched with privileges (via AYW? though better to avoid need for any HTML--just JS) in a hidden window (or manage files to run on a schedule; integrate with a Windows task scheduler in case not open?), so work like AYW but without a footprint (but without working each restart as with "add-on sites"); may still be useful with other privs, e.g., to get (send to network) and save file contents, and if asking for privs, will prompt dialog (e.g., to read a file and then use privs--though this would be redundant, perhaps in this mode we can always pass the real path so it adds value, e.g., if script wants to do something in same directory); see also todos in ExecuteBuilder for more on command-line-like approach
         1. An optional, hard-coded web app URL (to circumvent the normal detection procedures and always open with a given web app)
         1. An optional icon, so as to distinguish in task bar, etc. (making shortcuts via command line: http://ss64.com/nt/shortcut.html )
         1. Whether to auto-create a new profile just for this combination of options and a -no-remote call to allow executable-like behavior (separate icon instance in task bar though not icon)